luhang-HPU/poseidon-docs/source/Getting_Started/Programming/BFV.md

 **Parameters**：
-- **paramLiteral**: Indicates the encryption parameter used to calculate context information.
+- **paramLiteral (const ParametersLiteral)**: Indicates the encryption parameter used to calculate context information.

 **Functions**：
 ```c++